Women's Rights Activist

 is a Spokesperson of the Council of Ex-Muslims of Britain and has been featured in a 2016 film, "Islam's Non Believers", by award-winning filmmaker Deeyah Khan.
 She is also a human rights activist and Honour Based Violence, Forced Marriage and FGM Consultant, based in Gloucestershire, working in the sexual violence field, with a focus on Black Minority Ethnic women.
 Sadia organised a hugely successful event titled ‘Let’s Talk Honour’ in October 2016, which was held at Gloucester University.
 She also launched Critical Sisters.
 She is Winner of IKWRO Special Recognition: Activist of the Year 2017.

-is a Solicitor with extensive experience in all areas of Community Law and specialises in housing, possession, homelessness, disrepair, unlawful eviction and community care cases and in taking these matters through the County and Admin Courts.
-He is also a National Secular Society Council Member and Chair of the NSS Secular Legal Forum.
+is a National Secular Society Council Member and Chair of the NSS Secular Legal Forum.
+He is also a Solicitor with extensive experience in all areas of Community Law and specialises in housing, possession, homelessness, disrepair, unlawful eviction and community care cases and in taking these matters through the County and Admin Courts.
 He has written extensively on Sharia courts and religious arbitration.

 Asia Bibi’s Lawyer

 is Asia Bibi’s lawyer.
 Asia Bibi, a Christian woman, was on death row for eight years accused of blasphemy after a quarrel with Muslim neighbours.
 Two Pakistani politicians were killed for speaking out in her defence.
 Saif ul-Malook successfully defended Ms Bibi and she was released on appeal in November 2018.
 After her release, Islamist groups called for her death penalty and made threats against his life.
 He had to shelter in the French Embassy in Islamabad for three nights before the army escorted him to the airport.
 He is now in the Netherlands.